Pan American Patterns

-As a living legacy project of the TORONTO 2015 Pan Am/Parapan Am Games, The Pan Am Path will connect Toronto’s trails and create an active-living legacy that will connect over 80km of trails across Toronto and bring together residents, local organizations, artists and businesses.
-Truly vibrant public spaces that are reflective of those communities along the route (from Hamilton to Oshawa) will be fostered through collaborations with over 100 stakeholders and partners from across the region, including: the health and active living, arts and culture, the environment, civic engagement, and transportation communities, with the physical infrastructure of the Pan Am Path being owned and managed by the City of Toronto.
+As a living legacy project of the TORONTO 2015 Pan Am/Parapan Am Games, The Pan Am Path connects over 80km of trails across Toronto and bring together residents, local organizations, artists and businesses.
+Truly vibrant public spaces that are reflective of those communities along the route have been animated through a myriad of community partnerships.

-The STEPS Initiative, an activation partner along an east end stretch of the Pan Am Path that is being curated by East End Arts, have painted benches inspired by textile patterns from Caribbean, North, South, and Central American cultures, as well as the South Asian communities that live in their host community of Thorncliffe Park.
+In contribution to this exciting infrastructure project, we have produced a series of painted benches inspired by textile patterns from Caribbean, North, South, and Central American cultures, as well as the South Asian communities that reside in neighbouring Thorncliffe Park.
 These new work provide much needed seating, as well as a spot for stretching and socializing in the Don Valley, while celebrating the storytelling, history, science, math, and art that intersects in textiles from across the globe.

 Carlos Delgado, born in rural Colombia and now living in Toronto, believes that art can act as a tool to reflect the world around us while simultaneously being part of it.
 He creates works which bring beauty and vibrancy while allowing the viewer to create a sense of personal connection with the artwork and the space in which it is painted.
 One of Delgado’s benches is inspired by Colombian sombreros (or “straw hats”) which are widely worn across the nation.
 In Colombia patterns that appear on sombreros are representative of different regions, and the patterns which form the bench illustrate a range that are present on various sombreros.
 While the design of the hat is distinctive and identifiable by region, the black and white lines can be found across nearly every region and are characteristic of Colombian headwear.
 Another one of Delgado’s benches is inspired by a traditional textile pattern used widely by the indigenous people of Colombia on garments like bags, shoes, clothes, and ponchos.